Tanlion/SPO2/README.txt

 README

-This program is about realized web application interface with PyQt5 for Smart Oxygen Project.
+This program is about web application interface with PyQt5 for Smart Oxygen Project.